International Trade Union Confederation: Founding congress

+The federation was formed on 1 November 2006 out of the merger of the International Confederation of Free Trade Unions (ICFTU) and the World Confederation of Labour (WCL).
+The Founding Congress of the ITUC was held in Vienna and was preceded by the dissolution congresses of both the ICFTU and the WCL.
 A council of Global Unions was also formed on the final day of the congress.
 It was established jointly with ten global union federations and the Trade Union Advisory Committee to the OECD (TUAC).